 For example, tritium, Sr-90, and U-238 are analytes.

 Background Radiation that occurs naturally in the environment.
-Background radiation consists of cosmic radiation from outer space, radiation from the radioactive elements in rocks and soil, and radiation from radon and its decay products in the air we breathe.
+Background from the radioactive elements in rocks and soil, and radiation from radon and its decay products in the air we breathe.